 Race for the Rivers Rules

-The 40 mile race will officially start at 9 AM central time on August 24, 2013 - rain or shine.
+The 40 mile race will officially start at 9 AM central time on August 27, 2016 - rain or shine.
 The starting point is at mile 68 in Washington, Mo.
 All boats will start together.
-The end of the race will be at Frontier Park in St Charles, MO mile 29.5.
+The end of the race will be at Frontier Park in St Charles, MO mile 29.
+The safety talk is mandatory and will take place on the boat ramp in Washington, MO at 8:30 AM.

-The 40 mile race will officially end exactly at 6 PM on August 24, 2013 or when the last boat has reached mile 29.5-whichever comes first.
-A team’s participation, in this event ends when they have landed at Frontier Park mile 29.5 before 5 PM on August 24, 2013 OR when they notify race headquarters that they have withdrawn.
-Teams still on the Missouri River after 5 PM on August 24, 2013 are electing to continue independent of the race.
+The 40 mile race will officially end exactly at 5 PM on August 27, 2016 or when the last boat has reached mile 29 -whichever comes first.
+A team’s participation, in this event ends when they have landed at Frontier Park mile 29 before 5 PM on August 27, 2016 OR when they notify race headquarters that they have withdrawn.
+Teams still on the Missouri River after 5 PM on August 27, 2016 are electing to continue independent of the race.

-The 20 mile race will officially start at 9 AM central time on August 24, 2013 - rain or shine.
+The 20 mile race will officially start at 9:30 AM central time on August 27, 2016 - rain or shine.
 The starting point is at mile 43 at the Weldon Spring Boat Ramp.
 All boats will start together.
-The end of the race will be at Frontier Park in St Charles, MO mile 29.5.
+The end of the race will be at Frontier Park in St Charles, MO mile 29.
+The safety talk is mandatory and will take place on the boat ramp at Weldon Springs fifteen minutes prior to the launch of each wave.
+There are two waves.
+All K1 classes.
+Everyone else (all classes not K1).
+Everyone else will have the mandatory safety talk at 9:15 and launch at 9:30.
+K1 will have the mandatory safety talk at 9:30 and launch at 9:45.

-The 20 mile race will officially end exactly at 6 PM on August 24, 2013 or when the last boat has reached mile 29.5-whichever comes first.
-A team’s participation, in this event ends when they have landed at Frontier Park mile 29.5 before 6 PM on August 24, 2013 OR when they notify race headquarters that they have withdrawn.
-Teams still on the Missouri River after 5 PM on August 24, 2013 are electing to continue independent of the race.
+The 20 mile race will officially end exactly at 5 PM on August 27, 2016 or when the last boat has reached mile 29 -whichever comes first.
+A team’s participation, in this event ends when they have landed at Frontier Park mile 29 before 5 PM on August 27, 2016 OR when they notify race headquarters that they have withdrawn.
+Teams still on the Missouri River after 5 PM on August 27, 2016 are electing to continue independent of the race.

 Each race craft must be propelled exclusively by paddle power (double or single blade) while on the water.
 DOUBLE BLADES ARE PROHIBITED IN CANOE CLASS RACES.
 No rowing configuration is permitted.
 No sail or kite is permitted.
 For any "shortcut" to be legal, it must have a flow of river water through it.
 Overland portages are not allowed.
 Portages over exposed "wing dams", for convenience, are not permitted.
 Outside assistance is not permitted.